Kagi charts (Kagi) on the stock exchange

 Long-term example of using Kagi charts

 Now that we have an understanding of how a trade signal is produced on the Kagi chart, let's look at a long-term example using the April 30, 2005 - December 31, 2006 chart.
 Notice how a move above the previous highs caused the line to become thick, while a move below the lows caused the line to thin again.
 Variable thickness - key to identifying signals, as this alternation demonstrates who controls momentum - bulls or bears.
-Remember that changing the line from thin to thick is used by traders as a sign of buying, while changing from thick to thin shows the prevalence of downward momentum - it may be a good time to think about selling.
+Remember that changing the line from thin to thick is used by traders as a sign of buying, while changing from thick to thin shows the prevalence of downward momentum - it might be a good time to think about selling.
 As can be seen from the figure, there were 8 signals (3 false and 5 profitable) during the construction of the Kagi chart, while the amount of profit on the signals is many times greater than losses from false signals.

 Figure 7